gvirtucio/gvirtucio.github.io/about.md

 - Canon FD 135mm f2.8
 - Minolta MD W.Rokkor-X 24mm f2.8

-Today, my everyday camera is the Sony A6000.
+Today, my everyday camera is the *Sony A6000*.
 Perfect size and weight for me.
 I have it with me almost everyday with my SEL 50mm f1.8.
 My cameras and lenses are:

 Sony Nex-6 and Sony A6000: